-The Downtown Library Affordable Housing project at Cedar and Lincoln Street (Lot 4) incorporates a new 41,000+ square foot facility with a large community room and outdoor rooftop deck, an upgraded children's programming room, a teen room, and special collections room for genealogy and local history.
-The affordable housing component features 124 units of very low-income housing with greenspaces, 243 parking spaces, and 258 bike parking spaces.
-Griffin

-Structures serves as the Owner's Representative; Eden Housing and For the Future Housing are the affordable housing team; Jayson Architecture is the master architect for the Library project.
-Construction should begin in 2024, with completion in 2026.
+City of Santa Cruz is preparing for the final bond issuance for the new Downtown Library and Affordable Housing Project (DLAHP).
+The project team continues to work on Construction Documents that will lead to a building permit application in April/May of 2024.
+The DLAHP located at Cedar and Lincoln Street (Parking Lot 4) incorporates a new 41,000+ square foot facility with a large community room and outdoor rooftop deck, an upgraded children's programming room, teen room, and special collections room for genealogy and local history.
+The affordable housing component features 124 units of low-income housing with greenspaces, 243 parking spaces, and 258 bike parking spaces.
+Griffin Structures serves as the Owner's Representative; Eden Housing and For the Future Housing are the affordable housing developer team; Jayson Architecture is the master architect for the Library components.
+Construction is set to begin the end of 2024, with completion in late 2027.
+For project information visit: www.cityofsantacruz.com/downtownlibraryaffordablehousing